TOMToolkit/tom_base/docs/index.rst

 Start with the :doc:`introduction<introduction/index>` if you are new to using the TOM Toolkit.

 If you'd like to know what we're working on, check out the `TOM Toolkit project board <https://github.com/TOMToolkit/tom_base/projects/1>`_.

-:doc:`Architecture <introduction/tomarchitecture>` - This document describes the architecture of the TOM Toolkit at a high level.
-Read this first if you're interested in how the TOM Toolkit works.

-:doc:`Getting Started <introduction/getting_started>` - First steps for getting a TOM up and running.

-:doc:`Workflow <introduction/workflow>` - The general workflow used with TOMs.

-:doc:`Programming Resources <introduction/resources>` - Resources for learning the core components of the TOM Toolkit:
-HTML, CSS, Python, and Django

-:doc:`Frequently Asked Questions <introduction/faqs>` - Look here for a potential quick answer to a common question.

 :doc:`Troubleshooting <introduction/troubleshooting>` - Find solutions to common problems or information on how to debug an issue.